MarxWellB/Connectly-Social-Platform-MVP/README.md

-# FansRoad Backend API
+# Connectly Backend API

 **Scalable Laravel 10 REST API** built to power modern React frontends.

 Developed as Founding Developer during the early MVP stage of a social + events + fintech platform.
-This backend was designed from day one with **frontend consumption in mind**, allowing seamless integration with React and Next.js applications.
+This backend was designed from day one with **frontend consumption in mind**, enabling seamless integration with React and Next.js applications.

 ---